fluid-project/jira-to-11ty/src/issues/SJRK-133.md

     {
       "author": "Gregor Moss",
       "date": "2018-06-04T14:58:46.421-0400",
-      "body": "This issue has been fixed in my master branch, will PR into @@Alan Harnum's\n" }
+      "body": "This issue has been fixed in my master branch, will PR into Alan Harnum's\n" }
   ]
 }